-Before establishing Breakers Surf School in St.Agnes in 2006, I worked for a number of surf schools getting a variety of experiences some methods that inspired me and some that did not!
-I saw surf schools that worked as part of the community with an almost altruistic motivation, to those that simply came to the beach for a few busy months with a big advertising budget and worked the beach like a factory production line.
+Before establishing Breakers Surf School in St.Agnes in 2006, Tom worked for a number of surf schools getting a variety of experiences some methods that inspired and some that did not!
+Observing surf schools that worked as part of the community with an almost altruistic motivation, to those that simply came to the beach for a few busy months with a big advertising budget and worked the beach like a factory production line.

-Having grown up surfing in St.Agnes, the local area and the sea are one of the most precious things to me.
-Having travelled the world surfing I have witnessed the sport depleting and enriching communities, and studying such topics at university I have a deep understanding of how to and how not to operate in this industry.
+Having grown up surfing in St.Agnes, the local area and the sea are one of the most precious things to us as surfers.
+Having travelled the world surfing witnessing the sport depleting and enriching communities, and studying such topics at university Tom has a deep understanding of how to and how not to operate in this industry.

 The beach is a shared natural resource and for a surf school to be sustainable it can only work if it recognises that and puts a bit back into the beach community.
 We run freebies and cost price surf lessons for local children and often use up a little of our spare time between lessons doing a quick beach clean.